 For some top tips about flying with little ones visit Celine’s blog, Baby Can Travel

 Should I buy a children’s travel pillow to use as a toddler bed for airplane travel?

-If my kids were still tiny and we were planning on going on at least one long haul flight, I personally think I would invest in a couple of inflatable kids’ travel pillows now.
+If my kids were still tiny and we were planning on going on at least one long haul flight, I would invest in a couple of inflatable kids’ travel pillows.
 I think they are still a useful kids’ travel gadget to own and I think we’d get some use out of them despite the fact they aren’t allowed on every airline.
-My kids are now 6, 9 and 9 and the majority of the kids’ inflatable travel pillow options aren’t suitable for them now, unfortunately.
+My kids are now 7, 10 and 10 and the majority of the kids’ inflatable travel pillow options aren’t suitable for them now, unfortunately.
 However, writing and researching this post has shown me that there are still options of foot hammocks to use as footrests for long haul flights that could make our flights a bit easier.
 There are airplane footrests out there to suit all ages – you can get a plane cushion for toddlers or a foot hammock which is a more grown up option.

-I hope this post helps you choose the best travel pillow for toddlers to use or the best travel pillow for long haul flights for all the family.
+I hope this post about inflatable travel pillows for kids helps you choose the best travel pillow for toddlers to use or the best travel pillow for long haul flights for all the family.
 Australia is such a long way from the UK – I wish we’d invested in these before we made the move to the other side of the world a few years ago!